chaiovercode/chaiovercode/README.md

 ### building systems that think & execute.

-AI & Automation at **Boom Games, Bengaluru**.
-Studying AI in Business at **ISB, Hyderabad**.
+AI & Automation at **Funds India, Bengaluru**.
 Exploring agentic workflows, multi-agent systems, and the space between AI and reliability.

 <a href="https://chaiovercode.com" target="_blank"><strong>chaiovercode.com</strong></a>